 To move cursor to additional hairline, press and hold CTRL key while right-clicking on scale and hairline.

-You can download the entire collection to your computer and run locally (without internet connection).
+the entire collection to your computer and run locally (without internet connection).

 Simply, open one of the models in text editor, see how it is constructed and enjoy coding.

 .... but how do you use a slide rule anyway?

 Some of the replicas carry an interactive tutorial, where you can also practice using a slide rule.

 In particular, you can use the Raven and the Templar for learning.

 However, there is also a training game included, where you are required to pass some slide rule tests.